 Tracking shipments from online purchases eases the minds of customers and allows businesses and e-commerce companies the ability to be transparent, secure and ensure their customer’s goods, and protect themselves from wrongful claims.

-In the LTL industry, when it comes to tracking large shipments, it is especially important customers are able to track their purchases and see where it is every step of the way.
-As the industry continues to undergo constant evolution, expected growth and technological innovation will likely improve this process even more so for both customers and managers.
+In the less-than-truckload (LTL) industry, when it comes to tracking large shipments through United Parcel Service (UPS) freight, it is especially important customers are able to track their purchases and see where it is every step of the way.
+As the UPS freight shipment industry continues to undergo constant evolution, expected growth and technological innovation will likely improve this process even more so for both customers and managers.

 Being able to track shipments once they hit the road has allowed customers all over the country to feel assured that their purchases will make it to them safely.
-Like any other online purchase, once can track a LTL shipment from the palm of their hand using a variety of references.
+Like any other online purchase, you can track a UPS freight tracking shipment from the palm of your hand using a variety of references.
 Some of them include:

 - Purchase order number